nightroman/FarNet/PowerShellFar/README.md

 [Contents]
 [REPL $r](#repl-r)

-This dialog is started from panels by `[F11]` / `PowerShellFar` / `Invoke commands`.
+Use menu: `[F11]` / `PowerShellFar` / `Command console` (panels, editors, viewers).
-To start by scripts, call `$Psf.StartCommandConsole()`.
+In scripts use `$Psf.StartCommandConsole()`.

-It is a realistic console with the prompt dialog at the bottom.
-The prompt is shown repeatedly after each command.
+It is the console with the prompt at the bottom.
+The prompt shows after each command.
 Command output is written to the console.
 The prompt is not modal, you may switch to other windows.

 **Keys and actions:**